Updated December 2014 - direct link to this page: http://www.oecd.org/tad/exportcredits/untied-oda.htm

 On 8 November 2004, the OECD countries participating in the Arrangement on Officially Supported Export Credits (the “Participants to the Arrangement”) agreed on the implementation of the Agreement on Untied ODA Credits Transparency (the “Agreement”) for a two-year trial period, with the aim of providing greater transparency and efficiency in the use of untied aid credits to developing countries by inviting public bidding from firms wishing to participate in projects financed by aid.

-This trial period has since been extended three times - in November 2006, in November 2008 and in November 2010.
-Again, in November 2012, the Participants to the Arrangement agreed a further extension for another two years, i.e. until the end of 2014.
+This trial period has since been extended five times; in November 2006, in November 2008, in November 2010, in November 2012, and again, in November 2014, the Participants to the Arrangement agreed to extend for further two years, i.e. until the end of 2016.

 Untied aid credits are development assistance loans that can be used to pay for purchases of goods and services from any country, rather than just the country providing the loan.
 The Agreement is designed to create more effective competition in the use of such loans, so as to allow developing countries themselves to choose the goods and services they need at the most advantageous price.

 Since 1 January 2005, untied aid credits of SDR 5 million (Special Drawing Rights) or more are to be publicly notified 30 days before the start of a bidding period, under a system administered by the OECD, in order to facilitate the widest possible participation in these bids.
 In addition, the Participants to the Arrangement provide information, on an annual basis, on the outcome of each bid.
-To facilitate international competition still further for these projects, the Participants to the Arrangement have also agreed that projects financed with untied aid credits should be subject to a minimum bidding period of 45 days.
+To facilitate international competition still further for these projects, the Participants to the Arrangement have also agreed that projects financed with untied aid credits should be subject to a minimum bidding period of 45 days (or 90 days for large projects with a value of, or exceeding, SDR 50 million).

-For further information regarding the Agreement to Open Bidding for Projects Financed by Untied Aid Credits, please contact the OECD's Secretariat in the OECD's Trade and Agriculture Directorate [email: firstname.lastname@example.org tel.
+For further information please contact the OECD's Secretariat in the OECD's Trade and Agriculture Directorate [email: firstname.lastname@example.org tel.
 (33) 1 45 24 89 10].

 Click here to reach the The Untied ODA Notifications Database